The Taylor-Wiles method for coherent cohomology, II

 In what follows we always assume $K = \prod_q K_q$, where $q$ runs over rational prime numbers and $K_q \subset G(\Qq)$ is open compact.
-We fix an odd prime $p$ for the remainder of this paper and assume $p \notin S$; this can be weakened slightly, but we do not bother to treat the more general situation.
+We fix an odd prime $p$ for the remainder of this paper and assume $p$ is not in the set $S = S(K)$ of bad primes for $K$, defined in \S \ref{typedata} below; this can be weakened slightly, but we do not bother to treat the more general situation.

 For any $q$, we break up the set of primes $D(q)$ of $F^+$ dividing $q$ into the subsets $D_+(q) \coprod D_-(q)$, where $v \in D_+(q)$ if and only if $v$ is split in $F/F^+$.
 For each $v \in D(q)$ choose a prime $w(v)$ of $F$ dividing $v$.
 Then there is a natural isomorphism